opentaps/open-climate-investing/book/Analyzing-Investments.md

 ### Market Implied Model

-_"Know yourself and your competition, and you will win 100 out of 100 battles" - Sun Tzu_
+_"Come on pal, tell me something I don't know, it's my birthday.
+Surprise me." - Gordon Gekko_

 Now let's take a closer look at the market implied model.

-First a little background about how these models came about.
+First a little bit about how these models came about.

 Long ago (up to the 1950's), investing meant sifting through financial statements, combing through the news wires, and scuttling about for every little "butt" of gossip about companies.
 Then in the early 1960's, a young group of finance professors revolutionized the field by saying none of that mattered.
 In fact, it didn't even matter if you knew you were investing in livestock or preferred stock.
 All that mattered was how the assets you owned